tc39/proposal-smart-pipelines/readme.md

 The only Lexical Environments that neither establish nor hide topic bindings are those created by **arrow functions** and by **`try` statements**.
-For these environments, their Records’ Get Topic Binding Status returns “clear”.
+For these environments, called **topic-clear environments**, their Records’ topic binding status is “clear”.
 The word “clear” refers to how these Lexical Environments are **transparent to** their outer environment’s topic binding.

 Whether a Lexical Environment binds or voids their topic can be queried by a new abstract method for all Environment Records: Get Topic Binding Status.
-Any Environment whose Record has a topic binding status that is **bound or void** and **not clear** is called a **topic environment**.
+Any Environment whose Record has a topic binding status that is **bound or void** and **not clear** is called a **topic-opaque environment**: no expression within its scope can use the outside’s topic.

 | Method                        | Description
 | ----------------------------- | --------------------------------------------
 | Get Topic Binding Status ()   | Returns “bound”, “void”, or “clear”.

-The **topic environment of** another environment is the latter’s **nearest ancestral** topic environment: that is, the environment that supplies the latter environment’s topic binding.
-This is formally defined below in the [abstract operation Get Topic Environment][Abstract • Get Topic Environment].
+The **topic environment of** another environment is the latter’s **nearest ancestral topic-opaque environment**: that is, the environment that either supplies the latter environment’s topic binding or voids its topic binding.
+This concept is formally defined below in the [abstract operation Get Topic Environment][Abstract • Get Topic Environment].

 [ECMAScript **declarative Environment Records**][] are the Records of the usual Lexical Environments that are declared by syntax blocks `{`…`}`.
 [ECMAScript